MFJamil/smyld-lib-common/README.md

 logManager.setLogLevelContaining('Service', LogLevel.INFO);
 // This affects loggers with sources like 'UserService', 'AuthService', 'app.services.DataService', etc.

+// Set log level for all loggers whose source name matches a regex pattern logManager.setLogLevelByRegex(/^api\.v\d+\..+$/, LogLevel.ERROR);
+// This affects loggers with sources like 'api.v1.UserController', 'api.v2.ProductController', etc.

+// Get all loggers matching a regex pattern const apiLoggers = logManager.getLoggersByRegex(/^api\..+$/);
+console.log(`Found ${apiLoggers.length} API loggers`);

+// Get all registered loggers
+const allLoggers = logManager.getAllLoggers();
+console.log(`Total loggers: ${allLoggers.length}`);

 // Check if a logger exists
 if (logManager.hasLogger('UserService')) {
   // Get a reference to an existing logger const logger = logManager.getLogger('UserService');
 }

+// Configure global log settings logManager.logSettings = {
+  cacheLogs: true,
+  logLevel: LogLevel.DEBUG,
+  pooledLoggers: true // Controls whether loggers with the same source are pooled (default: true) };
 ```

+The `LogManager` provides several methods for filtering and configuring loggers:

-The `setLogLevel` method now sets the log level for all loggers whose source name starts with the given prefix, making it easy to configure log levels for entire hierarchies of loggers.
-The new `setLogLevelContaining` method sets the log level for all loggers whose source name contains the given string, providing more flexible filtering options.
+- `setLogLevel(prefix, logLevel)`: Sets the log level for all loggers whose source name starts with the given prefix
+- `setLogLevelContaining(substring, logLevel)`: Sets the log level for all loggers whose source name contains the given substring
+- `setLogLevelByRegex(regex, logLevel)`: Sets the log level for all loggers whose source name matches the given regex pattern
+- `getLoggersByRegex(regex)`: Returns all loggers whose source name matches the given regex pattern
+- `getAllLoggers()`: Returns all registered loggers

+The `logSettings` property allows you to configure global settings for all loggers:

+- `cacheLogs`: Whether to cache log messages (default: false)
+- `logLevel`: The default log level for new loggers (default: LogLevel.DEFAULT)
+- `pooledLoggers`: Whether loggers with the same source name should be pooled (default: true)

+When `pooledLoggers` is true (default), creating a new logger with the same source name as an existing logger will return the existing instance.
+When false, a new instance will be created each time.

 ### Log Caching